 If I were to pop into the room and ask you where the music is coming from, you would naturally say “the stereo.”
 You would have no concept that the original source is a whole host of musical instruments being played at recording locations all over the world (or far beyond even that, following all the multidimensional links of cause and effect, one can say the music is created, like Carl Sagan’s “apple pie from scratch,” by the source of the Big Bang itself), and that what you are hearing is a simulation that can be distorted in any number of ways.
 If you could leave the room, you might find an orchestra playing right outside the door on the front lawn, and bask in the beauty of its coordinated movements and effort to make pleasing sounds.
 But you can’t.
 The room is the only place you can safely dwell.
 You are stuck in the belief that everything you hear comes from this little black box, and if it ever loses its power source, you will be trapped in stone silence forever.

-In this analogy, the true source of the music is akin to reality itself, the divine ground of being which our nervous system (the stereo) refines and condenses into a simulacrum of what we deem immediately available and important (something like the fine-tuning function of a stereo).
-You, the listener in the room (the physical body) who thinks the music is coming from that little black box, are that general misconception of the ego.
+In this analogy, the true source of the music is akin to Reality itself, the divine ground of being which our nervous system (the stereo) refines and condenses into a simulacrum of what we deem immediately available and important (something like the fine-tuning function of a stereo).
+You, the listener in the room (which represents the physical body) who thinks the music is coming from that little black box, are that general misconception of the ego.
 You are a ghost haunting your own room.

 Because here’s the thing: The analogy itself was a set up.
-The real you is the stereo; it just happens to be a stereo that has developed the ability to fine tune itself and hear its own audio output, to record it for later playback and keep an extensive file of such recordings etc. Those advanced functions of the stereo are still part of the natural ego experience, they are critical evolutionary traits without which we have no business surviving as a species.
+The real you is the stereo; there is no separate listener in the room.
+It just happens to be a stereo that has developed the ability to fine tune itself and hear its own audio output, to record it for later playback and keep an extensive file of such recordings etc. Those advanced functions of the stereo are still part of the natural self experience, they are critical evolutionary traits without which we have no business surviving as a species.
 But the side effect is existential confusion at best and a dread, haunted terror at worst, so we are also hard wired to seek more durable identities beyond the limits of the mortal organism and its ghost-ego.
 Dualistic theology addresses this need but continues to assume too much about the ghost, casting it as a non-corporeal entity that transmigrates from the deceased body.
 Only when we use non-dual thought to cross into metatheology is the ghost unveiled as a trick of the mind.
 There is no one else in the room, no “you” separate from the thing simulating the music.

 (If the stereo begins to suspect it is being listened to externally, it is not because the ghost is real, but it could very well be the real perception of the “metapersonal” Self that is you but not just you.
 That’s a subject for a whole other article.)